 - Add water and vegetable bouillon powder.
 Bring to a boil.
 Cook for 5 minutes.
 Turn off heat.

 - Add bread crumbs, Parmesan cheese, basil and crab.
 Mix thoroughly.

 - Spoon vegetable and crab mixture into the mushroom caps.
 Don’t be afraid to pile on the stuffing!
 Distribute evenly.

-- Place baking sheets in oven at 450 degrees F for 10 to 15 minutes until appetizers start to brown.
+- Place baking sheets in the oven at 450 degrees F for 10 to 15 minutes until the Crab Stuffed Mushrooms appetizers start to brown.
 Serve hot.